Posted on November 13, 2015

 In all heroin cases, a police officer or detective will attempt to question you regarding the substance.
 Some of the most damaging evidence against someone is their own incriminating statements to law enforcement.
 For example, law enforcement may be questioning you in order to elicit information to prove you had the intent to sell heroin.
 If the police are attempting to question you, decline to give any statement and contact a Heroin Defense Lawyer in Los Angeles right away.

-If you’ve been arrested, charged, or are under investigation for a drug charge involving heroin, contact Los Angeles Drug Crimes Defense Attorney John Rogers at the Law Offices of John D. Rogers.
-Call 877-888-9820 for a free confidential consultation concerning your rights and defenses.
-Mr. Rogers is available 24 hours per day, 7 days a week.
+If you’ve been arrested, charged, or are under investigation for a drug charge involving heroin, contact Orange County Drug Crimes Defense Attorney at the Law Offices of John D. Rogers.
+Give us a call to schedule a free confidential consultation concerning your rights and defenses.